langbart/timor.report/inst/timor_report.knit.md

 The trip effort (fisher-hours) of the three regions appears to be quite similar (fig. \@ref(fig:TripEffort)a).
 The trip effort mostly ranges between five to ten fisher-hours, with a peaks reaching up to 30 fisher-hours in the South Coast.
 There seems to be no clear trends in trip effort over time among the regions (fig. \@ref(fig:TripEffort)b).

 (ref:TripEffort) **Mean trip effort.** The mean effort (fishermen \* hours) of a fishing trip in Atauro island (grey), north coast (red) and south coast (light blue) for the period of May 2018 to December 2021, with the regions plotted (a) together in one plot and (b) separately, where the y-axis has free scaling.
 The colored shaded areas represent the 95% confidence interval.
-The grey shaded area tdefine the pandemic period starting from the COVID-19 lockdown on 28 March 2020.
+The grey shaded area define the pandemic period starting from the COVID-19 lockdown on 28 March 2020.

 ![(\#fig:TripEffort)(ref:TripEffort)](/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-latex/TripEffort-1.pdf)